pdlfs/nexus-runner/README.md

 The topology of the run is specified using MPI options.
 The two variables are the number of nodes to use, and the number of processes to run on each node.
-The configurarion of the 3 hop shuffle is specified using nexus-runner command line flags.
+The configuration of the 3 hop shuffle is specified using nexus-runner command line flags.